dejmedus/volunteer-vision/README.md

 # Volunteer Vision

+Volunteer Vision was built in a weekend for [Major League Hacking's](https://mlh.io) CivicHacks Hackathon.

+*🎉 Awarded First Overall!*

 ## Inspiration

 Volunteer Vision was created to inspire individuals to make a positive impact on their community through volunteerism.
 We believe that every person has the potential to make a difference.
 By connecting volunteers with local non-profit organizations we can make the process of volunteerism more efficient and effective.
 This is a project that has the potential to greatly help the local residents and community.